ddsky/spoonacular-api-clients/javascript/docs/MiscApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.MiscApi();
-let text = donut recipes; // String | The request / question / answer from the user to the chatbot. let opts = {
+let text = "donut recipes"; // String | The request / question / answer from the user to the chatbot. let opts = {
-  'contextId': 342938 // String | An arbitrary globally unique id for your conversation.
+  'contextId': "342938" // String | An arbitrary globally unique id for your conversation.
 The conversation can contain states so you should pass your context id if you want the bot to be able to remember the conversation.
 };
 apiInstance.talkToChatbot(text, opts, (error, data, response) => {
   if (error) {